-Ever since the finance minister announced new IT slabs for FY2020-21 and gave consumers the option of choosing among old vs new tax rates, everyone is trying hard to find out what is best for them.
+Ever since the finance minister announced new IT slabs for FY2020-21 and gave consumers the option of choosing among old vs new income tax slabs, everyone is trying hard to find out what is best for them.

-This article is aimed at helping everyone to choose the right option.
+This article is aimed at helping everyone to selecting the right option between old vs new income tax slabs in India.

 What has changed?

-Let us first look at the old vs the new tax rates
+Let us first look at the old vs the new income tax slab rates.

 In old tax rates, tax slab jumped from 5% directly to 20% causing lots of financial burden on the middle class in 5 – 10 Lakh taxable income range.
 The government has tried to address this concern.
 Now, there is a 5% tax increase on every 2.5 Lakh rupees.